sssingh/tv-script-generation-rnn/artifacts/about.md

-This App showcases a RNN based neural network to automatically generates novel [Seinfeld](https://en.wikipedia.org/wiki/Seinfeld) TV script chunks.
+>This App showcases a RNN based neural network to automatically generates novel but synthetic TV script fragments based on [Seinfeld](https://en.wikipedia.org/wiki/Seinfeld) sit-com.
 The model has been trained on a small subset of the Seinfeld TV sit-com's script from 9 seasons.

 ## App Details
-App is composed of two tabs, "ABOUT" and "SCRIPT WRITER".
+The App is composed of two tabs, "ABOUT" and "SCRIPT WRITER".

 ### ABOUT
-This page.
+This page, detailing the app usage.

 ### SCRIPT WRITER
 Accepts a text prompt/seed (prime-word) and the length (number of words) of the script to be generated. corpus (TV/film script, book, etc.).
 "Generate" button press will kick-off the scrip generation process to generate a text snippet that'd look like if this generated text came from the original script/book.